 To make this delicious and refreshing noodle bowl, you’ll need the following:

 I don’t have a picture of this yet but these sausages make an amazing sandwich.
-Place the skewers or meatballs inside a fresh baguette, add Homemade Mayonnaise, cucumbers, Carrot and Radish Pickles, jalapenos and cilantro for a mouth-watering sandwich!
+Place the skewers or meatballs inside a French baguette, add Homemade Mayonnaise, cucumbers, Carrot and Radish Pickles, jalapenos and cilantro for a scrumptious sandwich!